Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: UV observations

-Targets for both programs were selected from \cite{2006Dufton}, based on their location in the HR diagram as well as their rotational velocity.
-For the new program, we gave preference to more rapidly rotating stars.
 After the UV observations were obtained, we found that ESL 016 was a much narrower lined star than we had expected.
-While \citet{2006Dufton} had adopted the correct photometric information for this $V=9.23$ star, the FLAMES-Giraffe Spectrograph observation that they associated with it appears to have actually been of the fainter, ($V=11.55$), star NGC 3293 B 198, (apparently Gaia EDR3 5351447238427079936), \citep{1994MNRAS.267.1060B}, which is located about 2" away from ESL 016.
+While \citet{2006Dufton} had adopted the correct photometric information for this $V=9.23$ star, the FLAMES-Giraffe Spectrograph observation that they associated with it appears to have actually been of the fainter, ($V=11.55$), star NGC 3293 B 198, (apparently Gaia EDR3 5351447238427079936), \citep{1994MNRAS.267.1060B}, which is located about 2" away from ESL 16. {\citet{Morel2022}, appears to have adopted the same mis-identification}.
 Fortunately, the ESO archive does contain three similar FEROS observations of the brighter star, under the name V 404 Car, taken in 2016 by F. Rodler as part of ESO program 079.A-9008, and we were able to use these spectra for our analysis.

 We summarize the UV observations of each star in Table \ref{tab:uvobs}, along with basic information for each star from \citet{2006Dufton}.
 We include the signal-to-noise achieved at the location of the \ion{B}{3} line over a 0.1\AA\ bin, which corresponds to the $\approx 3$ pixel COS G185M resolution element.
 We also note whether a star is a known variable, several are ${\beta}$ Cehpehi stars, and whether there is any evidence for radial velocity variations.
 Most of our targets appear to currently be single stars.